2 brothers, 2 teams, 2 contrasting experiences at World Cup

 ”I know that they both have a good strong relationship with their mother and their fatherland,” was how Addo put it.

-Because of his love for his parents’ country, Iñaki’s integration into the Ghana team has been very easy, Addo added, even if he was born in Bilbao in raised in the Basque region.
+Because of his love for his parents’ country, Inaki’s integration into the Ghana team has been very easy, Addo added, even if he was born in Bilbao and raised in the Basque region.

 The story behind the situation is inspiring, and it involves their parents’ decision to leave Ghana nearly 30 years ago to find a better life in Europe.